mgmoser1/Train-Scheduler/README.md

 # Train-Scheduler

-Simple App Using Firebase to Store Data
+This is a simple app that uses Firebase to store data and Moment JS to manipulate times.